 The Muslim World.
 Alan & Beth are part of the Barnabas Team of Frontiers, a mission outreach to Muslims.
 They encourage Frontiers missionaries through pastoral coaching, member care, debriefing of those on home assignment, restoring those emotionally wounded in ministry, and re-deployment of those in transition.
 The Barretts planted churches and trained leaders in Pakistan and Afghanistan in their previous ministries. (www.frontiersusa.org)

 Billy & Joanna Coppedge are an amazing young couple with four small children who are currently off the mission field of Uganda attending graduate school in Scotland.
 They provide training for local pastors as well as Bible studies and other outreach ministries for people in the community.
 They provide training in the Bible teaching method of storying.
 This technique is utilized in training shot-term mission teams.
 They serve as a part of the World Gospel Mission Team.

 India.
 Our missionaries, Peter and Esther Pereira felt God calling them to leave a comfortable life in the US and return to their native India.
-They have established a large and successful ministry, Hope for Today, focusing on leadership training, church planting and development in rural villages, and a wide range of social ministries such as, orphanages, slum schools, and medical camps.
+They have established a large and successful ministry, Hope for Today, focusing on leadership training, church planting and development in rural villages, and a wide range of compassion ministries such as, orphanages, slum schools, and medical camps.
 OUMC has a long-term relationship with the Pereiras. (www.hopeteam.org)

 Vietnam.
 Initially a refugee to the US from Vietnam, Binh Rybacki returned to her home country to establish a ministry called Children of Peace International.
 Through this organization, she works to improve the lives of impoverished Vietnamese children with schools, orphanages, medical services, arranging in adoptive homes throughout the world, and opposition to the sale of Vietnamese children in sex trade. (www.childrenofpeace.org)